AlexErlewein/SpellSmut/ProjectPlanning/Components/QUEST_EDITOR.md

 - **User Feedback**: Iterate based on modder needs.

 ## Next Steps
-- Review and update Components/QUEST_EDITOR.md with this content.
-- Assign tasks in project management tool.
+- Test the implemented features with sample quests.
-- Gather feedback from team on priorities.
+- Gather user feedback on the new UI and functionality.
+- Integrate with existing CFF data loading/saving.
+- Consider adding more advanced features like quest templates or validation.

 ---